OneMadGypsy/upy-motion/README.md

 <br />

 **.angles**
 >Returns angles concocted from accelerometer data.
 These angles mey be filtered (with Kalman, complementar or both) according to the flag supplied for the `anglefilter` argument in the constructor.
+The [filters](https://github.com/OneMadGypsy/upy-motion/blob/main/README.md#filters) section contains more information on how to use filters.
 This is a `namedtuple` with the following fields

 Field       | Type  |  Description
 ------------|-------|-----------------